-Scotiabank has subsidiaries worldwide offering diverse financial services.
-Scotiabank has investments in domestic and foreign subsidiaries located in markets across the Americas, Europe, and Asia Pacific.
-A list of our investments in associates can be found on page 202 of the 2023 Annual Report and a list of principal subsidiaries and non-controlling interests in subsidiaries can be found on pages 224-225 of the 2023 Annual Report.
+Scotiabank has subsidiaries offering diverse financial services in 26 countries across the Americas, Europe, and Asia Pacific.
+A list of our investments in domestic and foreign associates can be found on page 197 of the 2024 Annual Report and a list of principal subsidiaries and non-controlling interests in subsidiaries can be found on pages 219-220 of the 2024 Annual Report.

-With a global team of almost 90,000 employees and assets of approximately \$1.4 trillion CAD, The Bank of Nova Scotia trades on the Toronto Stock Exchange (TSX: BNS) and New York Stock Exchange (NYSE: BNS).
-The Bank of Nova Scotia's executive offices are located in Toronto, Ontario, Canada.
-Scotiabank has a global presence and operates in 31 countries.
-Scotiabank's reported earnings by market can be found on page 1 of our 2023 Annual Report.
+With a global team of approximately 90,000 employees and assets of approximately \$1.4 trillion CAD, The Bank of Nova Scotia trades on the Toronto Stock Exchange (TSX: BNS) and New York Stock Exchange (NYSE: BNS).
+The Bank of Nova Scotia's executive offices are in Toronto, Ontario, Canada.
+Scotiabank's reported earnings by market can be found on page 15 of our 2024 Annual Report.